Name: Bridget Gray

 What’s one element of the sports industry that you’d like to see change?

 I’d love to see more commercials and ads that feature strong, beautiful, and powerful women.
-As a young girl, I grew up idolizing the 1996 Women’s Gymnastics Olympic team, and still remember how I felt when I watched them win the bronze medal at the ‘96 Games.
+As a young girl, I grew up idolizing the 1996 Women’s Gymnastics Olympic team, and still remember how I felt when I watched them win the gold medal at the ‘96 Games.
 It was epic.
 Continuing to showcase women at the forefront is imperative.

 Have someone in mind for a Community Spotlight?
 Make a suggestion here.